jarad/MWBDSSworkshop/README.md

 ## Install RStudio (may require administrator privileges)

 The installation of RStudio is optional, but highly recommended.
-It provides an improved interface to R, but has [projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) which help to quickly switch between (oddly enough) projects.
+It provides an improved interface to R, but has [projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) which help to quickly switch between projects.
-Go to <http://www.rstudio.com/products/rstudio/download/> and choose the correct platform under **Installers for ALL Platforms**.
+Go to <https://www.rstudio.com/products/rstudio/download/#download> and choose the correct platform under **Installers for ALL Platforms**.
 Install like any other program.

-## Install the MWBDSSworkshop R package (should not require administrator privileges)
+## Install CRAN packages (should not require administrator privileges)

 Start RStudio (or R GUI if you did not install RStudio).
 At the command prompt (`>`) in the Console window of R, copy-paste the following code.
 This will download and install a number of packages that we will need and create vignettes (this could take a while).
 You will need internet access during this process.

     install.packages(c("devtools","tidyverse"))

+If it asks you to choose a repository, choose a repository that is geographically close to you.
+If asked to create a `personal library`, say `yes`.

+This will install a "large" number of packages as these packages depend on a number of other packages.

+### Test your installation

+If you want to test that everything is working, in R run

+    library("tidyverse")

+which should print out a number of lines that include header lines titled "Attaching packages" and "Conflicts".

+### Exit R

+Regardless of which method above you used, exit R by running

+    q("no")

+in R.

+You should be ready to go.

+# ON THE DAY OF THE WORKSHOP

+To make sure you have the most up to date version of the workshop, wait until the day of the workshop to install the Midwest Big Data Summer School workshop R package.

+## Install the MWBDSSworkshop R package

+Start RStudio (or R GUI if you did not install RStudio).
+At the command prompt (`>`) in the Console window of R, copy-paste the following code.
+This will download and install a number of packages that we will need and create vignettes (this could take a while).
+You will need internet access during this process.

     devtools::install_github("jarad/MWBDSSworkshop")

 If it asks you to choose a repository,